An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Approximation Algorithms for Dynamic Maximum Independent Set

 \section{Approximation Algorithms for Dynamic Maximum Independent Set}

-In this section, we study the \textsc{Max-IS} problem for dynamic unit squares as well as for unit-height and arbitrary-width rectangles.
+In this section, we study the \maxset problem for dynamic unit squares as well as for unit-height and arbitrary-width rectangles.
 In a series of dynamic schemes proposed in this section, we establish the trade-off between the update time and the solution size, i.e., the approximation factors.
-First, we design a $4$-approximation algorithm with $O(1)$ update time for {\textsc{Max-IS}} on dynamic unit squares (Section~\ref{4-approx}).
-We improve this to an algorithm that maintains a $2(1+\frac{1}{k})$-approximate {\textsc{Max-IS}} with $O(k^2 \log n)$ update time (Section~\ref{sub:2kapx}).
-Finally, we conclude with an algorithm that deterministically maintains a $2$-approximate {\textsc{Max-IS}} with output-sensitive $O(\omega \log n)$ update time, where $\omega$ is the maximum size of an independent set of the unit-height rectangles stabbed by any horizontal line (Section~\ref{sub:2apx}).
+First, we design a $4$-approximation algorithm with $O(1)$ update time for \maxset of dynamic unit squares (Section~\ref{4-approx}).
+We generalize this to an algorithm that maintains a $2(1+\frac{1}{k})$-approximate \maxset with $O(k^2 \log n)$ update time, for any integer $k>1$ (Section~\ref{sub:2kapx}) .
+Finally, we conclude with an algorithm that deterministically maintains a $2$-approximate \maxset with $O(\log^2 n + \omega\log n)$ update time, where $\omega$ is the maximum size of an independent set of the unit-height rectangles stabbed by any horizontal line (Section~\ref{sub:2apx}).